georgalis/pub/know/llm/README.md

 made accessible through the LLM's capacity for rapid, coherent synthesis.
-Take, for instance, Freud's 1910 essay Leonardo da Vinci and a Memory of His Childhood: methodologically daring yet undermined by biographical errors, cultural projection, and mistranslation-nibbio (kite) transformed into Geier (vulture), birthing an elaborate but unfounded mythological reading.
+Take, for instance, Freud's 1910 essay Leonardo da Vinci and a Memory of His Childhood: methodologically daring yet undermined by biographical errors, cultural projection, and mistranslation---nibbio (kite) transformed into Geier (vulture), birthing an elaborate but unfounded mythological reading.
 Modern insight into psychology, analytical bias, and Renaissance context now permits a clearer